Blockade Billy: Plot

 Granny is asked to send Eugene to the police alone to be arrested.
 Despite Granny's attempt to create a convincing pretense for sending him to the locker room, Eugene senses that something is wrong and, rather than going straight there, tracks down Wenders.
-Following the crowd's demands to kill the umpire, he slashes Wenders' throat before being taken into police custody.
-Granny goes on to describe the misfortunes the team suffered afterwards and reflects reflecting that despite their adoption of Billy as a good luck charm, he instead served as a black hole of luck, sucking it away from the rest of the team.
+Following the crowd's demands to kill the umpire, he slashes Wenders' throat before being taken into police custody, where he commits suicide by choking on a bar of soap.
+Granny goes on to describe the misfortunes the team suffered afterwards and reflects that despite their adoption of Billy as a good luck charm, he instead served as a black hole of luck, sucking it away from the rest of the team.

 Release

 The book was published by Cemetery Dance on April 20, 2010 as a trade hardcover, timed to coincide with the opening of the 2010 MLB season.
 It has cover art by Glen Orbik and interior artwork by Alex McVey.
 First copies of the book included William Blakely's baseball card.
 Brian Freeman's Lonely Road Books released a deluxe signed edition of Blockade Billy in the summer of 2010.
 On May 25, 2010, Simon & Schuster released the novella as an audiobook, as well as a trade edition hardcover, featuring a bonus short story, "Morality" (originally published in the July 2009 issue of Esquire).
 A revised version of the story was later included in The Bazaar of Bad Dreams.